-May 2013 to 2015 – A weather balloon launched from the Grand Canyon is lost, then recovered two years later.
-A viral video campaign leads to over 7 millions views on YouTube, and interviews with CNN and BBC.
+May 2013 to 2015 – A weather balloon launched from the Grand Canyon is lost, then serendipitously FOUND two years later.
+A viral video campaign leads to over 7 million views on YouTube, and interviews with CNN and BBC.

 In 2013, Bryan Chan, Ved Chirayath, Ashish Goel, Tyler Reid, and Paul Tarantino took on the challenge of flying a stratospheric weather balloon over the Grand Canyon in Arizona.
 Initiated by Ved’s dissertation research in fluid lensing, this mission built on our experience from our first balloon flight in 2011.
 This new balloon mission had more ambitious goals:

-- To fly over the Grand Canyon while successfully doing (1-3).
+4. To fly over the Grand Canyon while successfully doing 1, 2, and 3.

 The 3D printed structure was then wrapped in soft foam for impact absorption and denser styrofoam for thermal insulation.
 This payload box was then tied to a radar reflector, parachute, and finally the weather balloon itself.
 The radar reflector gives high visibility to aircraft and is a device in place for safe operations in the airspace.
 The parachute is in place for the descent back to Earth.
 As the balloon ascends, the atmosphere gets thinner and the balloon expands.
 At some point the balloon can no longer expand due to limitations of the latex material and it simply bursts.
 The parachute is in place to slow the descent and ultimately give our equipment a gentle return to Earth.